greggilbert/recaptcha/README.md

 Recaptcha
 =========

-A reCAPTCHA Validator for Laravel 4.
+A reCAPTCHA Validator for Laravel 5.

+# Currently in development.
+Use 1.x for Laravel 4.

 ## Installation